zed-eiq/how-to-use-sphinxcontrib-confluencebuilder/source/index.rst

 Use this when you have documentation that is:

-:Flat:
-  ..
-CAUTION:: This is apparently not true!
-      Setting ``confluence_page_heirarchy=True``
-      tells confluencebuilder to publish page heirarchies,
-      but I *have not* tested this yet!

-  The toolchain cannot create a nested page heirarchy.
-  If you need to create a documentation set that has any sort of page heirarchy (i.e. subfolders), you create one Sphinx project per level.
 :Does not use Scroll Versions versioning:
   Versioning with Scroll Versions does not work using this toolchain.